terryyizhongru/TurnTakingPD/README.md

 ---

+## Usage

+This repository includes all preprocessing and visualization scripts.
+For model training, we follow exactly the same procedure as in the SSL4PR project: https://github.com/K-STMLab/SSL4PR/tree/main

+---

 ## Abstract

 Speech-based Parkinson’s disease (PD) detection has gained attention for its automated, cost-effective, and non-intrusive nature.
 As research studies usually rely on data from diagnostic-oriented speech tasks, this work explores the feasibility of diagnosing PD on the basis of speech data not originally intended for diagnostic purposes, using the Turn-Taking (TT) dataset.
 Our findings indicate that TT can be as useful as diagnostic-oriented PD datasets like PC-GITA.
 We also investigate which specific dataset characteristics impact PD classification performance.
 The results show that concatenating audio recordings and balancing participants’ gender and status distributions can be beneficial.
 Cross-dataset evaluation reveals that models trained on PC-GITA generalize poorly to TT, whereas models trained on TT perform better on PC-GITA.
 Furthermore, we provide insights into the high variability across folds, which is mainly due to large differences in individual speaker performance.